dale-wilson/HighQueue/README.md

 be sent.

-For example, suppose you have an std::string and you don't wish to copy construct it into the Message You could be used to populate the message like this:
+For example, suppose you have an std::string and you don't wish to copy construct it into the Message because even a placement new of a string can cause an expensive memory allocation.
+You could populate the message like this:

 <pre>
    while(! stopping)